denten-books/plain-text/5-chapter.md

-The authors conclude to write that families purposefully accumulate and arrange "assemblages of objects," which "preserve and legitimize personal histories" [@arnold_life_2012, 161].
-Such objects can be called fetishes, in that their value to the individual cannot be reduced to the material properties of the valued object.
+The authors conclude to write that families purposefully accumulate and arrange "assemblages of objects," which "preserve and legitimize personal histories" [@arnold_life_2012, 161].[^ln5-arnold] Such objects can be called fetishes, in that their value to the individual cannot be reduced to the material properties of the valued object.
 But, they are not fetishes in the way Marx understands the fetishism of commodities, by which the "social character of men's labour" can be "stamped upon" the product of that labor [@marx_marx-engels_1978, 321].
 Nor are they property in the Lockean sense, by the virtue of their being intertwined with the labor of the body [@locke_second_1980, 19].
 The objects of affect fusion are endowed with emotional and intellectual rather than market significance.
 Therefore, collections of such objects are often said to be "priceless" to the individual and, possessing no use or exchange value, "worthless" to everyone else.

+[^ln5-arnold]: Bookshelves are the one thing that are notably missing from the visual ethnography of the middle-class Los Angeles home in the twenty-first century.
+That is not to say that there are no books.
+The shelves pictured hold what the authors of the study describe as "mountains of possessions": toys, trophies, board games, china sets, collectibles, and remnants of obsolete storage media.
+Textual material forms a large portion of that complicated domestic mosaic.
+The households surveyed in painstaking detail contain on average 438 visible print artifacts, as compared to 212 CDs and 90 DVDs [@arnold_life_2012, 31].

 Setting aside, for the time being, the implications of object-affect fusion on our understanding of private property, we are for now faced with a more narrow problem of curating, reading, understanding, and living in personal archives.
 The OAF suggests a practice of literary analysis that differs markedly from the interpretation of public books: solipsistic criticism.
+It is a practice already suggested in Michel Foucault's study of hupomnemata in Greco-Roman culture, now extended into the contemporary and the everyday.
 In charting out that unfamiliar territory of the personal archive, I am confounded by known models of communication, advanced by thinkers like Ferdinand de Saussure, Roman Jacobson, and Claude Shannon, a model that assumes the existence of a "sender"